kudoji/kbt/README.md

 # kbt

-simple backup tool built with bash
+kbt is a simple backup tool built with bash.

-the tool runs on Mac OS/Linux
+The tool runs on Mac OS and Linux based distributions.